openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.md

 Now, the model is ready for compilation and inference.
 It can be also saved into a compressed format, resulting in a smaller binary file.

 - **INT4 weight quantization** - this method stands for an INT4-INT8 mixed-precision weight quantization where INT4 is considered as a primary precision and INT8 is a backup one.
 It usually results in a smaller model size and a lower inference latency but accuracy degradation is also higher.
 The method has several parameters that can provide different performance-accuracy trade-offs after optimization:

-  - `mode` - there are two modes to choose from: `INT4_SYM` - stands for INT4 symmetric weight quantization and results in faster inference and smaller model size, and `INT4_ASYM` - INT4 asymmetric weight quantization with variable zero-point for more accurate results.
+  * `mode` - there are two modes to choose from: `INT4_SYM` - stands for INT4 symmetric weight quantization and results in faster inference and smaller model size, and `INT4_ASYM` - INT4 asymmetric weight quantization with variable zero-point for more accurate results

-  - `group_size` - controls the size of the group of weights that share the same quantization parameters.
+  * `group_size` - controls the size of the group of weights that share the same quantization parameters.
 The smaller the model size the more accurate the optimized model.
-We recommend using the following group sizes: `128`, `64`, `32` (`128` is default value).
+We recommend using the following group sizes: `128`, `64`, `32` (`128` is default value)

-  - `ratio` - controls the ratio between INT4 and INT8 compressed layers in the model.
+  * `ratio` - controls the ratio between INT4 and INT8 compressed layers in the model.
 For example, 0.8 means that 80% of layers will be compressed to INT4 while the rest to INT8 precision.

 The example below shows 4-bit weight quantization applied on top of OpenVINO IR: